Rennes-le-Chateau, Occitanie, France

 The Château d'Arques is a ruined 14th-century castle in the commune of Arques in the Aude département of France.
 It is one of the so-called Cathar castles.
 The castle consists of an enceinte and a high square keep with four turrets.
 It was built after Albigensian Crusade of the 13th century on lands given to Pierre de Voisins, one of Simon de Montfort's lieutenants.

 About Arques Castle

+Built after Albigensian Crusade of the 13th century on lands given to Pierre de Voisins, one of Simon de Montfort‘s lieutenants.
 In 1284, Gilles de Voisins began work on building a castle, with the intention of defending the Rialsès valley.
-In 1316, Gilles II de Voisins, known as ‘Gilet’, altered and completed the castle.
+His son, known as ‘Gilet’ had altered and completed the castle by 1316.

 In 1575, the castle was besieged by Protestants and only the keep managed to resist the assault.
 By the start of the French Revolution the castle had fallen into ruin.
 Arques Castle was sold as a national asset and subsequently suffered severe damage.